human-centered-computing/human-centered-universe/docs/MULTILINGUAL_TTS.md

 triggers narration regeneration for the changed story/language pair when that language has an enabled voice in `config/tts-voices.json`.

+The workflow first plans the affected languages, then runs one language shard at a time.
+Each shard has its own 180-minute budget, so a complete multilingual backfill cannot be cancelled merely because the combined run exceeds three hours.
+Finished MP3 files are checkpointed to `main`; GitHub Pages is requested once after all selected shards finish.

 ## Manual generation
 Actions → Generate Multilingual Narration → Run workflow